 Mentioned below are the key tips which answer our query of how to prepare for CLAT.
 You can have a look here:

-- Candidates must prepare a time plan keeping in mind the months left for the primary exam day.
+- Candidates must prepare a time plan keeping in mind the months left before the primary exam day.

-- One year time plan is usually considered essential for a strong preparation.
+- One year time plan is usually considered essential for strong preparation.